 Free site builders: Our conclusion

-Jimdo’s and Webnode’s free plans (links open in new window) are very attractive.
 But it’s important not to be blinded by the word “free.”
 If you can afford it, stay away from free plans for your business site, even if it’s a small business.
 Of course, if the alternative is no website, then a free one is still better than nothing.
-But free plans come with certain restrictions that can give your business website an unprofessional look, such as strange domain names and ads on your site.
+But free plans come with certain restrictions that can give your business website an unprofessional look, such as strange domain names and an obtrusive advert.

 Once you’ve built your website, moving it to a new provider can be quite a hassle.
 So remember to take your future plans into consideration when weighing up your options, especially if you might want to get a proper domain name, matching email addresses or an ad-free version of your website at some stage in the future.

 So if your plan is to upgrade to a premium package in the nearer future, you should also check out our paid favourites Weebly and Wix.
 While their free plans have certain downsides, they are more advanced when it comes to the complete product.

 For more details, please also take a look at our website builder ranking chart.

 I hope this article was useful!
 For questions and feedback please leave a comment!

 Update 20 June 2017: Full update of the article, adding Webstarts and Mozello.

 Update 18 May 2016: Weebly Free’s storage is limited to 500 MB.